 Part III Monthly cash flow forecast for the Project

-Provided, however, that the Authority may, within a period of15 (fifteen)days of receipt of the Programme, convey its comments to the Contractor stating the modifications, if any, required for compliance with the provisions of this Agreement, and the Contractor shall carry out such modifications, to the extent required for conforming with the provisions of this Agreement.
+Provided, however, that the Authority may, within a period of21 (twenty-one)days of receipt of the Programme, convey its comments to the Contractor stating the modifications, if any, required for compliance with the provisions of this Agreement, and the Contractor shall carry out such modifications, to the extent required for conforming with the provisions of this Agreement.

+Part IV Monthly account of resources (Men and Machinery) proposed to be deployed to complete the milestone/contract in specified time.
+Failure to deploy the resources will make contractor liable for penalty as decided by authority.
+The penalties so recovered can be refunded if the contractor make good the resources and achieve next milestone.

+The Contractor shall submit a revised resource loaded programme whenever the previous programme is inconsistent with the actual progress or with the Contractor’s obligation.

-10.1.4 The Contractor shall plan the project work by keeping Schedule-Ginto consideration in order to maximise the cash flow and progress.
-However the Authority Engineer may modify/break up any of the the stage payment schedule(payment milestones) during execution if the same is considered essential to speed up the progress or if the contractor is not able to achieve a particular payment milestone due to the reasons/delays attributable to the Authority or due to the factors beyond the control of Contractor or to any unforeseen circumstances.
+10.1.4 The Contractor shall plan the project work by keeping Schedule-G and G1 into consideration in order to maximise the cash flow and progress.
+However, the Authority Engineer may modify/break up any of the stage payment schedule (payment milestones) during execution if the same is considered essential to speed up the progress or if the contractor is not able to achieve a particular payment milestone due to the reasons/delays attributable to the Authority or due to the factors beyond the control of Contractor or to any unforeseen circumstances.

 10.1.5 Procurement of items should be planned by the Contractor in consultation with the Authority Engineer.
 Procurement plan should be prepared in such a manner that those materials which have limited shelf life may be procured in a staggered manner so that materials are utilised/consumed well before its expiry.
 If the material/product does not remain of required specifications at the time of its actual use, the same will be replaced by the Contractor with materials confirming to Specifications at his own cost.